agoragames/vindicia-api/README.md

 * Note that parameters must be specified in the same order as documented in Vindicia's developer documentation.

-## Bugs
+## Notes

-* WebSession class is unsupported as it uses 'initialize' as an API call which is a ruby reserved word
+* Because the WebSession class uses 'initialize' as an API call which is a ruby reserved word, we have re-routed this request so that is called using "WebSession.init()" in the Ruby app instead.
+This call will instantiate a web session with Vindicia.

 ## Contributing to vindicia-api